Thinking of starting a small business? You're on the right track. There's a lot of thinking to be done before starting a small business of your own.

 Starting a small business is one of those huge, life-altering events.
 Think of it as a marriage; running a successful small business takes the same depth of commitment and desire.
 As in a marriage, you're going to be living with your business 24 hours a day, 365 days a year.
 Like any relationship, if you want it to be successful, you're going to have to work at it.
 And it's going to have its ups and downs and surprises.

 But on the positive side, if you're the right person with a solid plan, starting a small business of your own can be the most satisfying, exhilarating experience of your life.

-This article looks at four aspects of starting a small business so you can make an informed decision about whether or not starting a small business is right for you:
+This article looks at four aspects of starting a small business so you can make an informed decision about whether it is right for you:

 - the characteristics of an entrepreneur

-- necessary abilities for successfully operating a small business
+- necessary abilities for successfully operating a business

 - reasons for business failure